-To become a real estate agent, or not to become a real estate agent?
-That is the question.
+To become a real estate agent, or not to

 I think I may be having a midlife crisis.
 Or rather, a quarter-life crisis, since I hope to live past my sixties (“God willing”).